 The most notable of the mirroring being the theme of torn apart families.
 Which not only strikes a chord with Lauren (& the Struckers in general) as they’ve lost their son to the baddies.
-We see a young girl who’s lost her sister and is desperate to find her again, with Lauren being the main one she turns to its enhancing the confusion and pain she’s in due to Andy’s decision to leave.
-The families being torn apart in governmental factions because of discrimination and asylum seeking, rings a lot of resonance with what’s been happening this year in the United States..
+We see a young girl who’s lost her sister and is desperate to find her again, with Lauren being the main one she turns to, it’s enhancing the confusion and pain she’s in due to Andy’s decision to leave.
+The families being torn apart in governmental factions because of discrimination and asylum seeking, rings a lot of resonance with what’s been happening currently in the United States..

 We see Andy struggling a lot, with what appears to be a combination of anxiety, PTSD, grief and confusion.
-The shared dreams he’s having wit Lauren are messing with his head, becoming more and more despondent and dejected.
+The shared dreams he’s having with Lauren are messing with his head, which results in becoming more and more despondent and dejected.
 He attempts to call Lauren at the shelter on a burner phone, simply wanting to hear the sound of his voice, but when his father answers, he pauses – seemingly hit with a strong emotion, and then hangs up, incinerating the phone.

 Esme and Reeva nearly come to a disagreement in regards to Andy, knowing that because of Andy’s poor performance if Reeva deems him unfit or in any way against them she’ll neutralize the problem, showing just how ruthless this leader is.
 Esme cautions her saying ‘He’s fifteen.’
 To which Reeva responds ‘If we have a problem, it needs to be solved.
 Thankfully Andy ends up, however reluctantly, confiding in her about what’s been troubling him, at the exact moment that Reeva was preparing to use her power on him, to either incapacitate him… or kill him.
 We’ve yet to be shown the full scope of her powers.
 She’s been referred to as one of the most powerful mutants in the game, but so far we’ve only physically seen her power disorientate those she’s used it on.
 It would appear as if we’re supposed to begin to see a subtle but potent enough (in comparison) change in Esme, her morality and ethics seem to either be growing significantly, or her mindset has been altered.